Big Al (mascot): History

-"Big Al"

 The mascot known as "Big Al" today was the brainchild of University of Alabama student Walt Tart, member of Tau Kappa Epsilon fraternity.
 In 1979, he was meeting with the homecoming chairman, Ann Paige, as they were trying to come up with something different for the school's homecoming parade.
 He told Paige that several schools in the Southeastern Conference had obtained mascot costumes and proposed that the University of Alabama should get one as well.
 By contacting the University of Kentucky and a few other schools, Tart discovered that their mascots were designed and constructed by the Walt Disney Company.
 He received a price quote from Disney for the design and construction of the elephant costume.
 Since funding for the costume would have to come from the athletic department, Tart and Paige set up a meeting with Coach Bryant, who was the football coach and athletic director of the University.
 Bryant was very easy to talk to and teased them about having a real elephant on the field and the mess it would make.
 The two assured him that it was just a person in an elephant costume and not a real elephant, to which Bryant grinned and said he knew all along.
 Bryant said he thought elephants were very smart and a little slow, but approved the funds for the elephant costume.

-The "Big Al" mascot officially debuted at the 1979 Sugar Bowl, when the 1979 Alabama Crimson Tide football team defeated the Arkansas Razorbacks.
+The Big Al costume was first officially worn in 1980.
+The elephant became UA's unofficial mascot in the 1930s.
+And although elephant costumes appeared at games in the 1960s, it wasn't until 1979 that the university officially recognized the elephant as its mascot.
+Big Al made his first official appearance at the 1980 Sugar Bowl when UA played Arkansas.
 Student Hugh Dye earned the honor to bring "Big Al" back to life in New Orleans, followed by Kent Howard and Maury Smith to kick off the inaugural 1980 season and roam the sidelines.

 Big Al celebrated his first year with Bear Bryant's 300th win against the Kentucky Wildcats and a victory against the Baylor Bears in the 1981 Cotton Bowl.
 Since then, the elephant mascot has been a fan favorite among Tide fans.
 As the Crimson Tide does not feature a prominent logo on their helmets or uniforms, Big Al's likeness appears on much of the merchandise.